 The end goal of legal research is often to discover relevant primary sources of law like statutes, judicial decisions or administrative rulings.
 Primary sources are official statements of what the law is, and they are the documents that have binding legal authority.

-While it is possible to search primary law directly, it is often a better idea to start with secondary sources.
-Secondary sources are all of the research materials that are derived from primary law.
+While it is possible to search primary law directly, it is often a better idea to start a research task with secondary sources.
+Secondary sources are research materials that are derived from primary law.
 Secondary sources provide analysis, commentary or a restatement of the law.
 You can use secondary sources to introduce yourself to a new area of the law, look up key terms and technical jargon, find primary sources of the law that are relevant to your question, and provide persuasive authority for your argument.
-In fact, for some questions, you will discover that a secondary source has already completed your research for you.
-All you’ll need to do is make sure everything is up to date and your task is done.

 Because there are many different kinds of secondary sources, it is important to have an idea of what information each category of source contains, and what kinds of questions they can help you answer.
 This guide will provide descriptions of these categories, as well as tips on how to find and use them.